tarrball/cheatle/README.md

 ## Update 6/29/22

 The Wordle markup has been completely reworked.
-So as of now, Cheatle is broken.
+This broke Cheatle, and I won't be fixing it.
+It was fun while it lasted.

 [![Today's Wordle](https://github.com/tarrball/cheatle/actions/workflows/dailywordle.js.yml/badge.svg)](https://github.com/tarrball/cheatle/actions/workflows/dailywordle.js.yml)